 Coastal urban ecology tendencies

-Coastal urban ecology studies that met selection criteria included a total of 237 articles from 51 countries, involving 137 different coastal cities.
+Coastal urban ecology studies that met selection criteria included a total of 237 articles (Fig. 1) from 51 countries, involving 137 different coastal cities.
 Most of the research was carried out in three countries: USA presenting 38 articles published, which included 20 different cities, China with 20 articles from 10 different cities, and Australia also with 20 articles, including 10 different cities (Fig. 2).
-The timeline of publications shows that urban ecology in coasts appeared for the first time with Barcelona in 1979, however, it was not until 1995 that another study related to the field was published with Punda-Polić et al. 1995.
+The timeline of publications shows that urban ecology in coasts appeared for the first time with Barcelona in 1979, however, it was not until 1995 that another study related to the field was published with Punda-Polić et al. (1995).
 Between 1995 and 2005, the number of publications was below five articles per year (Fig. 3).
 After 2005 more articles can be found, particularly in years 2016, 2018, and 2019, which showed more than 20 publications per year.
 According to the type of publication found at the Web of Science database, publications are mostly journal articles with 84.97% of the total, proceedings papers represented 9.7% (e.g. Kulkova et al. 2011, Giovene di Girasole 2014, Fu et al. 2018), indexed book chapters 2.11% (e.g. Race et al. 2010, Wong 2011, Juchimiuk & Januszkiewicz 2019), and reviews 2.11% (e.g. Garden et al. 2006, Cohen et al. 2013, Branoff 2017).

-General aspects and tendencies since 1995 are shown in Figure 3.
-The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study period. it stands out An example of this is the study ofwhere they and residential Another example relies on theuse of at.
-Social-ecological studies came second with 24.47%, where research has remainedyears a a ome of the sohaveedi , where its most cited articlesi(;)

-Research in this discipline has remained relatively constant during the years (an average 2.2 publications per year between 2005 and 2009, a 4.4 between 2010 and 2014, and a 3.8 between 2015 and 2019; Fig 3a).
-Ecological studies focus on urban impacts (Bertocci et al. 2017, Bugnot et al. 2019) and ecological conditions in urban areas (Heery et al. 2018, Greenwell 2019) while social-ecological studies include dimensions such as human perceptions of urban conditions (Groosman 2008, Ye et al. 2010, Lopes et al. 2011).
+General findings and tendencies since 1995 are shown in Figure 3.
+The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study period.
+Among ecological studies, those where coastal urbanization have modified ecological patterns stand out.
+For example Way et al. (2004), tracked movement and activity patterns of coyotes in northeastern North America, demonstrating that these mammals used more urbanized areas than natural ones.
+Other studies have assessed diets and feeding habits of coastal birds to assess the interplay between natural and anthropogenic factors in determining diversity patterns (Washburn et al. 2013).
+Social-ecological studies were the second most common disciplinary focus with 24.47% (an average 2.2 publications per year between 2005 and 2009, 4.4 between 2010 and 2014, and 3.8 between 2015 and 2019; Fig 3a).
+Social-ecological studies include those which focus on biodiversity and natural environment perceptions and human wellbeing.
+For instance White et al. (2013) assessed humans emotions towards different coastal environments and Burger et al. (2017) assessed human preferences towards protection and restoration.
+Environmental policy and planning studies have focused on developing guidelines for planning in order to contribute to the sustainability of the urban environment.
+For instance Alcoforado et al. (2009) identified climatic needs in a coastal city and discussed problems that arise when applying climatic knowledge to urban planning.